ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - the current state, and
 - the long-term visions of Elektra.

-The Fosdem talk will cover these highlights.
+The Fosdem talk will cover some highlights from the book.

 The LaTeX sources are available [here](https://github.com/ElektraInitiative/book) and the compiled book can be downloaded from [here](https://github.com/ElektraInitiative/book/raw/master/book/book.pdf).